 Tentative Course List

-The following is the tentative list of courses open to nonmatriculated and undergraduate students as of March 18.
-Nonmatriculated and undergraduate students may not enroll in independent studies.
+The following is the TENTATIVE list of courses open to nonmatriculated and undergraduate students as of April 3.
+Nonmatriculated and undergraduate students may not enroll in individualized studies.
 The available courses are grouped in the following five general areas:

 FIN-650608, Quantitative Methods in Finance, 3cr